Breiden Fehoko

-Breiden Fehoko (born October 15, 1996) is an American professional football nose tackle.
+Breiden Fehoko (born October 15, 1996) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders and LSU Tigers.

 College career

 He played college football for the Texas Tech Red Raiders from 2015 to 2016, and for the LSU Tigers from 2017 to 2019.
 He was part of the 2019 LSU team that won the 2020 National Championship.